 More than half of pregnant women experience morning sickness at some point or another.
 But what causes it?
-How early does it star, and when does it end?
+How early does it start, and when does it end?
 What’s the deal with hyperemesis gravidarum (the bad morning sickness)?
 And is there anything expectant moms can do to feel better?
 Read on to get the lowdown on this pregnancy-related misery.

 What Exactly Is Morning Sickness?

 Morning sickness is characterized by various symptoms during pregnancy—everything from mild nausea to frequent vomiting.
 Despite what the name implies, morning sickness can strike anytime day or night—or for some unlucky women, it can last all day or all night.
 It’s actually more formally referred to as nausea and vomiting of pregnancy, or NVP.

 Though there’s no single cause, common culprits behind morning sickness include low blood sugar and elevated pregnancy hormones (estrogen and human chorionic gonadotropin, or hCG).
 Symptoms can also worsen in certain situations: stress, fatigue, travel, and particularly twin or triplet pregnancies (due to elevated hormones).

 Of course, not every woman experiences this difficult condition—and it can start at different times for everyone.
 But most often, morning sickness starts between four weeks and nine weeks into a pregnancy.